github/issue-metrics/README.md

 This is a GitHub Action that searches for issues/pull requests/discussions in a repository, measures several metrics, and generates a report in form of a GitHub issue.
 The issues/pull requests/discussions to search for can be filtered by using a search query.

+This action, developed by GitHub OSPO for our internal use, is open-sourced for your potential benefit.
+Feel free to inquire about its usage by creating an issue in this repository.

+## Available Metrics

 | Metric | Description |
 |--------|-------------|
 |Time to First Response | The duration from creation to the initial comment or review.*|